bradbarrow/Twump/README.md

 **How will Twump work exactly?**

 Twump will be a Twitter based implementation of the standard top trumps game.
 Users will login to twump.me with their Twitter credentials.
 They will then be presented with a list of other online players who they can battle using decks of trump cards.
-The decks of based on your Twitter followers and each card uses your follower's statistics.
+The decks are based on your Twitter followers and each card uses your follower's statistics including:

+*Number of tweets
+*Number of followers
+*Number following
+*How long they've been a Twitter member for

 More details on the rules of the game can be found in the document rules_of_twump